partrickJhonson/beef/Metasploit.md

 ## Introduction

 Metasploit is another ruby based, open source security tool used for penetration testing.
-It has a collection of exploits, payloads, shellcodes and more in order to exploit vulnerabilities.
+It has a collection of exploits, payloads, shellcodes and more that can be used to exploit vulnerabilities.

-BeEF supports Metasploit integration, and only requires some simple [[configuration|Configuration]] to get up and running.
-Once running Metasploit modules can be run directly through the BeEF interface.
+BeEF supports Metasploit integration, and only requires some simple [[configuration|Configuration]] to get it up and running.
+Once running, Metasploit modules can run directly through the BeEF interface.

 #### Table of Contents